joisig/joisig.com/_posts/2020-01-16-the-spiderweb-entrepreneur.md

 The _Spiderweb_ model is also where you can start to consider hiring project managers over certain aspects of the business; not people managers necessarily, but project managers who orchestrate more complex collaboration between multiple team members.
 Good examples of this in a software business could be hiring a senior developer with some team leading experience, and having them act as project manager for the product team in addition to development duties, or hiring a multi-talented strategic thinker as a marketer, and having them coordinate collaboration between all the specialists involved in marketing.

+# In summary

+Assuming your revenues scale at least a little bit, you can progress quickly from _Dot_ all the way through to _Spiderweb_, and you can run an incredibly well-oiled business machine using this model.
+It can scale a fair bit, and it can be a lot of fun.

-You can run an incredibly well-oiled business machine using the _Spiderweb_ model, and it can be scaled a fair bit, but I wouldn’t recommend staying in this model for much longer than you are forced to.
+However, I wouldn’t recommend staying in this model for much longer than you are forced to.
+You'll risk burnout, and you also need to scale up to make yourself less indispensable to the business.

 When you have enough profit, or if you decide to take in significant funding, it’s time to think about promoting some of your project managers to executives or hiring outside executives into key roles, as this will allow the business to scale much further.

-When you do, teach them the progression to the _Spiderweb_ model - it can be similarly efficient for VPs starting with a small department as it is for owners bootstrapping a new company.
+Once you have your first executives, teach them the progression to the _Spiderweb_ model - it can be similarly efficient for VPs starting with a small department as it is for owners bootstrapping a new company.